fong31h/SpectraTel-Customer-Churn-Analysis/README.md

 <img src="/assets/Customers-churned.png" width="800">

-As shown, nearly 500 customers are lost over the average during the first year.
+As shown, during the first year nearly 500 customers over the average are lost per month.
 This is a very high rate that needs to be addressed.

 The second chart shows the estimated revenue loss over the first year, separated by contract type.